Table of Contents

 What are Ohio Jail Records?

-Ohio jail records are the paperwork that follows each inmate through the penal system.
+Ohio jail inmate search records are the paperwork that follows each inmate through the penal system.
 It begins when the person is arrested, and a RAP sheet is created.
 Then every event that takes place after gets documented and updated into the file.
 Each time an inmate has to show up in court, is moved to a new facility, receives visitors, meets with his or her lawyer, or participates in work-release or educational programs, the jail record is updated to reflect the changes.
-These jail records are shared among law enforcement.
+Ohio inmate search records are shared among law enforcement.

 Criminal Justice Quick Facts